bustoutsolutions/siesta/guide/state/index.md

 * You refresh it later, and that second request fails.
 * You initiate a third request.

-At this point, `loading` is true, `latestError` holds information about the previously failed request, and `data` still gives the old cached data.
+At this point, `loading` is true, `latestError` holds information about the previously failed request, and `latestData` still gives the old cached data.

 Siesta’s opinion is that your UI should decide for itself which of these things it prioritizes over the others.
 For example, you may prefer to refresh silently when there is already data displayed, or you may prefer to show a spinner on refresh.
 You may prefer to show a modal error message, an unobtrusive error popup, or existing data with no error message at all.
 It’s up to you.